JFQI2023/JFQI2023.github.io/_pages/Venue.md

 The Hongo Campus of The University of Tokyo and NII are around 30min by foot from each other.

-The University of Tokyo can be easily accessed via the train stations:
+The University of Tokyo can be easily accessed via the metro stations:
-- Hongo Sanchome (line Marunouchi Oedo line)
+- Hongo Sanchome (Marunouchi Line and Oedo Line)
-- Nezu (Chiyoda line)
+- Nezu (Chiyoda Line)
-- Todai Mae
+- Todai Mae (Namboku Line)

-The NII can be easily access via the stations
+The NII can be easily accessed via the metro station
 - Jimbocho (Shinjuku Line, Hanzomon Line, and Mita line)